readandprogress/reading.is-a.dev/_drafts/backlog-revamp.md

 As you can see in this page, I have the name of the game as the title and I use key art from the game as a header image.

-At the right side is the cover art of the game and on the left you have more more information in key points followed by a summary and screenshots of the game.
-Then lastly the notes.
+I added more information about it in the frontmatter and created a custom layout to display the extra frontmatter on the page.
+Followed by a summary an then lastly the notes.

 Here's another example but for a anime instead.
-The layout is almost identical except I decided for anime to have the cover art on the left side.
+The layout is identical except the frontmatter.

-I used Chirpy's special markdown syntaz to alig the cover art to the left or right, and some HTML for the carousle of screenshot images.
+I use some HTML for the carousle of screenshot images.
 Everything else is plain markdown.

 ## Linking the New Pages to the Main Backlog Page

 Now all that's remaining to do is linking the new created page to it's dedicated entries in the main backlog page.

 I use relative links.